Luk4h/fullstack-turbo-template/README.md

-# Turborepo kitchen sink starter
+# Luk4h's Fullstack turborepo template

-This is an official starter Turborepo with multiple meta-frameworks all working in harmony and sharing packages.
+This is an unofficial starter Turborepo with a template backend using Express and frontend with Vite all working in harmony sharing Google's opionated eslint, prettier and tsconfig configurations.

 ## What's inside?